 Despite being the sixth highest mountain in the state, Turret Peak receives very little attention from climbers.
 The approach is long, there is almost no information on potential routes, and there doesn't seem to be a particularly easy way to the top.
 The sole objective of nearly all climbers who make the long trek to Dinwoody Glacier is of course popular Gannett Peak, the highpoint of Wyoming.

-1. Glacier Trail – The standard route for climbing Gannett Peak and perhaps the best approach for attempting Turret Peak as well.
+– The standard route for climbing Gannett Peak and perhaps the best approach for attempting Turret Peak as well.
 Follow the Glacier Trail for 24 long but easy miles to the edge of Dinwoody Glacier where several good camping opportunities exist.
 In my opinion this the best launching point for a climb of Turret Peak.
-See the Glacier Trail route page for more information.
+See the Glacier Trail route page

 I relay firsthand information on Kelsey's Southwest Ridge route (or the variation I climbed) on the West Ridge route page.
 I'd love to hear what you know about any of them!